day8/re-frame/README.md

 So that tends to be the cycle:

-1. the user clicks something which cause events to be dispatched
+1. the user clicks something which causes an event to be dispatched
-2. handlers manage the events
+2. a handler manages the event
-3. and cause `app-db` changes
+3. and causes `app-db` to change   (mutation happens here!)
-4. which then cause a re-render
+4. which then causes a re-render
-5. the users sees something different.
+5. the user sees something different
 6. goto #1

 That's our water cycle.